raspberrypi/documentation/linux/usage/root.md

 You won't normally log into the computer as `root`, but you can use the `sudo` command to provide access as the superuser.
 If you log into your Raspberry Pi as the `pi` user, then you're logging in as a normal user.
 You can run commands as the `root` user by using the `sudo` command before the program you want to run.

 For example, if you want to install additional software on Raspbian then you normally use the `apt-get` tool.
-To update the list of available software, you need to prefix the `apt-get` command command with sudo:
+To update the list of available software, you need to prefix the `apt-get` command with sudo:

 `sudo apt-get update`

 Find out more about the [apt commands](../software/apt.md).

 You can also run a superuser shell by using `sudo su`.
 When running commands as a superuser there's nothing to protect against mistakes that could damage the system.
-It's recommended that you only run commands as the superuser when required ,and to exit a superuser shell when it's no longer needed.
+It's recommended that you only run commands as the superuser when required, and to exit a superuser shell when it's no longer needed.

 ## Who can use sudo?